19bk/water_shop_app/README.md

 - **Dashboard Overview**: View current water levels in multiple tanks at a glance.
 - **Sales Processing**: Easily process new sales, including options for refillable bottles and different water volumes.
-- **M-Pesa Integration**: Seamless integration with M-Pesa for mobile payments.
+- **Payment- Integration**: Seamless integration with stripe for mobile payments.
 - **Sales Statistics**: Comprehensive sales data visualization with customizable time periods.
 - **Dark Mode Support**: Fully responsive UI that adapts to both light and dark modes.